kellyjonbrazil/jc/docs/parsers/csv.md

 Usage:

-    specify --csv as the first argument if the piped input is coming from a csv file. the csv parser will attempt to automatically detect the delimter character. the first row of the file must be a header row.
+    specify --csv as the first argument if the piped input is coming from a csv file. the csv parser will attempt to automatically detect the delimiter character. if the delimiter cannot be detected it will default to comma. the first row of the file must be a header row.

 Compatibility: